 The Gastrointestinal Cancer Genetics program at Penn Medicine is dedicated to caring for individuals and families who have, or are at risk for, a hereditary gastrointestinal cancer and/or colon polyps.
-This includes patients with a personal or family history of pancreatic cancer, colon cancer and gastric cancer.
+This includes patients with a personal or family history of pancreatic cancer, colon cancer or gastric cancer.

 We offer state-of-the-art cancer risk evaluation, genetic counseling, genetic testing and medical care from an expert clinical team.
 Our physician specialists, genetic counselors and researchers provide their patients with the most current options for evaluating and managing cancer risk.